nosainwe/Biomedical-projects/Temporal ConvLSTM POC for Spectral Monitoring/README.md

 MAE = (1/n) sum(abs(y_i - y_hat_i))
 ```

-MSE punishes large mistakes more strongly because the error is squared.
+MSE punishes larger mistakes more strongly because the error is squared.
 MAE is easier to read because it stays in the original unit.

 If the target is days, then: